 27 years ago a small but dedicated group of amateur golfers formed the “Sunday Golf League”, which by 1999 would grow to become what we now know as the Beijing Golfers Club.

-1995 also marked the inaugural “Beijing Ryder Cup”, where fourteen-man teams from The Americas and The Rest of the World compete annually in a format that emulates the real Ryder Cup – with all the fun, challenges and pressures that come with it.
+1995 also marked the inaugural “Beijing Ryder Cup”, where two teams from The Americas and the Rest of the World compete annually in a format that emulates the real Ryder Cup – with all the fun, challenges and pressures that come with it.

 The Beijing Ryder Cup is a privilege enjoyed by only a few.
-For two days a year golf’s individual glory is set aside, with the winning team determined over three matchplay formats; Foursomes, Better Ball and Singles.
+For two days a year golf’s individual glory is set aside, with the winning team determined over three matchplay formats; Better Ball, Alternate Shot and Singles.

 For the winner there is a perpetual trophy, honour and bragging rights; which is more than enough to ensure that whilst the tournament has a fiercely competitive edge, it’s always played within the finest traditions of golf and in the true spirit of friendship.

-If you are interested in being involved, as a player or otherwise, be sure to let the captains know.
+If you are interested in being involved as a player, sponsor or supporter, just inform the Captains.